 Our founding discovery, the H19 gene, is a controlling element for central malignant cell processes that plays a key role in carcinogenesis, tumor progression, drug resistance and metastasis in a spectrum of human cancers.
 H19 is normally silent in adult somatic tissues.
 But it is expressed at high levels in a wide variety of malignancies, including in bladder cancer.

-Inodiftagene vixteplasmid (BC-819), our current focus, is a first-in-class and first-of-its-kind gene therapy that harnesses the H19 genetic elements that control its cancer-specific expression into a targeted, recombinant DNA construct that employs H19 gene regulatory sequences in order to drive the expression of an encoded lethal toxin specifically in malignant cells.
+Inodiftagene vixteplasmid (formerly BC-819), our current focus, is a first-in-class and first-of-its-kind gene therapy that harnesses the H19 genetic elements that control its cancer-specific expression into a targeted, recombinant DNA construct that employs H19 gene regulatory sequences in order to drive the expression of an encoded lethal toxin specifically in malignant cells.

 Clinical studies of inodifttsgene visteplasmid are currently focused on the treatment of early stage, superficial bladder cancer.

 Investor relations: Ashley Robinson, LifeSci Advisors